• Skip to primary navigation

 • Prepare martini glass according to instructions below

-• Add cocktail ingredients to an ice cold shaker.
+• Add cocktail ingredients to an ice cold cocktail shaker.

 • Stir the ingredients until they are cold and well mixed.